Hello, my name is Steven and welcome to my blog – Side Hustle Teach.

 I would describe myself as a regular guy working a corporate 9-5 (5:30 in my case) job.

 Fast-approaching my 30’s, I’m happily married to my beautiful wife Shauna.
-We live in the UK with our crazy dog Amber, Oliver the cat and two pet ferrets Oscar and Freda.
+We live in the UK with our crazy dog and cat.

 Outside of work, I’m a side hustling teacher.

 For those that don’t know, a side hustler is basically someone who works on the side of their standard employment.

 For me, I teach and share my wisdom about science.
 What’s even better is that I have learnt how to monetize this passion.

 I’ve always been fascinated by science.
 Mainly, I love biology and learning the ins and outs of humans and diseases.

 This spurred me on to go to university, where I graduated with a degree in Biomedical Science.

 And with that, I prolonged my time in higher education to achieve a PhD from the Manchester Metropolitan University (UK) in 2016.

 So, I suppose you can call me Dr Steven Bradburn.

 What was my PhD thesis, I hear you ask?